ZavateVlad/Banking-System/README.md

       - most popular foods based on a Job Category
       - correlation between most popular foods and satisfaction for week 1
-      - correlation between most popular foods and sales for week 1 & week 2
+      - correlation between most popular foods and sales for week 1 & week 2 create endpoints in the exposed API to:
+      - be able to upload each of the files mentioned above into the database after the cleaninng/preparation has been done
+      - support different load types: delta, truncate, etc

 **Checkpoint**: Submit scripts demonstrating Pandas-based data analysis.